KINGSLEY INSTITUTIONAL GOVERNANCE AUDIT

 Founder Dependency Exposure

-Institutional Remediation Context
+Institutional Governance Architecture Context

-authority structures
+authority visibility,

-oversight systems
+oversight continuity,

-decision-right frameworks
+decision-right structure,

-centralized governance control
+and centralized governance infrastructure.

 LICENSING